ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The following steps must be followed to generate a receipt after the tree root has been signed:

-1. Let LEAF be the leaf in the Merkle tree for which a receipt should be generated.
+1. Let LEAF be the countersigning leaf in the Merkle tree for which a receipt should be generated.

 2. Let ROOT_HASH be the root hash of the Merkle tree that contains LEAF, and SIGNATURE the signature over this root.